gladstone28/HOW-TO-MAKE-A-SKATEBOARD-FROM-BAMBOO/README.md

 - Attach the trucks, wheels, and bearings to your bamboo skateboard deck.

 Your bamboo skateboard is now ready for use!

-Here Quality Solutions Limited will guide you on the way to nake a Bamboo Skatebaord
+**Now Quality Solutions Limited recommene the following videos as a prqctical way to guide you on the way to nake the Bamboo Skatebaord**

 See following video: